wp-plugins/robo-gallery/readme.txt

 When you open gallery images manager you'll find there image edit mode where you can flip source image

-= How to change font style of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font style and see results in live preview

 = How to define custom ALT for gallery image? =

 When you open gallery images manager you can define alt for every gallery image there